tschundler/circuitpython_jupyter_kernel/README.rst

 ------

 This project's status is experimental.
-It has been tested with CircuitPython (SAMD) boards and the Feather HUZZAH (ESP8266) using CircuitPython 2.x Stable and 3.0.0 Beta 1.
+It has been tested with CircuitPython (SAMD) boards and the Feather HUZZAH (ESP8266) with CircuitPython 3.x.

 It may break, and if it does, please file an
 `issue on this repository <https://circuitpython-kernel.readthedocs.io/en/latest/contributing.html>`__.